sagnik/satya/README.md

 ## SATYA: Span Annotation Tool, Yet Another

-`SATYA` is a Tkinter based tool for annotating spans in a text document using only keys.
+`SATYA` is a Tkinter based tool for annotating spans and relations in a text document using only keys.
 It supports keyboard shortcuts and type-ahead functionality.

 ### Installation